 - 6000.
 Historical and Philosophical Foundations of Education (3).
 Pr., graduate standing.
-Analysis and interpretation of the interaction of historical, philosophical, and sociological considerations affecting education in a modern society. - 6010.
+Analysis and interpretation of the interaction of historical, philosophical and sociological considerations affecting education in a modern society. - 6010.
 Online/Internet Skills for Graduate Study (3).
 Pr., graduate standing.
-Emphasis on instruction regarding the skills necessary to succeed when taking online/internet courses. - Advanced Educational Psychology (3).
+Emphasis on instruction regarding the skills necessary to succeed when taking online/Internet courses. - 6170.
+Advanced Educational Psychology (3).
 Pr., graduate standing.
 An in-depth analysis of the psychological bases of learning.
 Particular emphasis on the development and modification of cognitive and affective behavior.

-- 6213.
+A field experience is required. - 6213.
 Computer-Based Instructional Technologies (3).
 Pr., graduate standing.
-Designed to meet the following outcomes: (1) demonstrate competency in the educational context of computers; (2) demonstrate competency in the knowledge of computer systems; (3) demonstrate competency in the knowledge of software; (4) demonstrate skill in computer use. - 6223.
+Designed to demonstrate: (1) competency in the educational context of computers; (2) competency in the knowledge of computer systems; (3) competency in the knowledge of software; (4) skill in computer use. - 6223.
 Current and Emerging Instructional Technologies (3).
 Pr., FNDS 6213, graduate standing.
-Designed to meet the following outcomes: (1) demonstrate competency in software and applications; (2) demonstrate skill in desktop publishing; (3) demonstrate skill in graphics; (4) demonstrate skill in hypermedia; (5) demonstrate skill in telecommunications. - 6233.
+Designed to demonstrate: (1) competency in software and applications; (2) skill in desktop publishing; (3) skill in graphics; (4) skill in hypermedia; (5) skill in telecommunications. - 6233.
 Curriculum Integration of Technology (3).
 Pr., FNDS 6223, graduate standing.
-Designed to meet the following outcomes: (1) demonstrate knowledge of curriculum integration; (2) demonstrate skill in instructional design; (3) demonstrate production skills; (4) demonstrate evaluation skills; and (5) complete projects based upon these competencies. - 6300.
-Education Culturally Diverse Environments (3).
+Designed to demonstrate: (1) knowledge of curriculum integration; (2) skill in instructional design; (3) production skills; (4) evaluation skills; and (5) complete projects based upon these competencies. - 6300.
+Education in Culturally Diverse Environments (3).
 Pr., graduate standing.
-Attention given to effective teaching in multicultural and diverse environments.
-Includes content and strategies in classroom management, curriculum, and instructional techniques for elementary, middle school, and secondary teachers. - Research in Education (3).
+Effective teaching in multicultural and diverse environments.
+Includes content and strategies in classroom management, curriculum, and instructional techniques for elementary, middle school and secondary teachers. - Research in Education (3).
 Pr., graduate standing.
-A basic research course designed to evaluate research design, methods, and experimentation in education and related areas. - 6650.
+A basic research course designed to evaluate research design, methods and experimentation in education and related areas. - 6650.
 Applied Educational Statistics (3).
 Pr., graduate standing.
 An introductory statistics course for graduate students in education.
-Emphasis on fundamental statistical concepts. - 6703.
-Educational Technology (3).
-Pr., graduate standing.
-An overview of the skills needed to use technology effectively in an educational setting.
-Students become familiar with equipment, existing software, guidelines for evaluating software, and the use of new technologies. - 6800.
+Emphasis on fundamental statistical concepts. - 6800.
 Measurement and Evaluation in Teaching (3).
 Pr., graduate standing.
-Methods, procedures and evaluative instruments for determining teaching effectiveness; pupil learning; and attainment of educational goals in cognitive, psychomotor, and affective areas.
+Methods, procedures and evaluative instruments for determining teaching effectiveness; pupil learning; and attainment of educational goals in cognitive, psychomotor and affective areas.
 May be taught concurrently with FNDS 4800. - 6902.
 Studies in Educational Foundations (1-3).
 Pr., graduate standing.

-Supervised independent study of issues, problems, and trends that affect educational theorizing and practice.
-Emphasis on the application of knowledge from the social sciences to predict and resolve educational problems.
-Maximum credit, 3 hours. - 6952.
+Supervised independent study of issues, problems and trends affecting educational theorizing and practice.
+Emphasis on application of knowledge from social sciences to predict and resolve educational problems.
+Maximum credit, 3 hours.

+6952.
 Seminar in Humanistic and Behavioral Studies (1-3).
 Pr., graduate standing.
 An analysis of selected topics in the humanistic and behavioral studies component of teacher education.
 Maximum credit, 3 hours.